 Geographic Information Systems (GIS) incorporates map making with modern-day computing and drafting.
-Field camps are an opportunistic way to leverage GIS mapping into the field of geology and field camp.
+Field camps are an opportunistic way to leverage GIS mapping in the field of geology and field camp.

 Finally, you have to document field results for your final reports.
 Assignments often include an emphasis on detailed rock descriptions and field mapping.

-Depending on the field camp, they can be geared towards engineering, mining, or geophysical techniques.
+Depending on the field camp, they can be geared toward engineering, mining, or geophysical techniques.

 What to bring

 Pack light, and pack inflatables whenever you can.

 - Hiking boots – Before you start your field camp, try hiking in the boots before you start.

 - Water bladder/hydro flask – When you are hiking, this is so you don’t get dehydrated.